-The objective of the R&D effort presented here is to mitigate technical, cost, and schedule risk related to readout sensors of EIC Cherenkov detectors and Calorimeters.
-The call for this proposal requests that this R&D effort comes to a clear and well-informed decision for a baseline sensor solution for each PID detector.
-The proposed R&D effort in FY22 is necessary to be able to form a decision that capitalizes on all state-of-the-art technologies to mitigate all of the risks specified above.
-The decision about a low-risk photosensor baseline solution will be based on the assessment whether each sensor under consideration (1) satisfies the technical requirements of each PID detector, (2) has an acceptable cost, and (3) can be delivered by the manufacturer in the required quantities within the timelines of the project, and with consistent performance quality across the sensor units.
-Tables 1 and 2 are representative of the specification requirements of a given detector, the sensors that are being considered for that detector, and their risk analysis.
-One of the main objectives of the consortium is, in collaboration with the detector consortia, to establish more precise limits on the performance requirements for the readout sensor of each specific detector.
-For example, Table 1 is populated with values that were used as guidelines during the generic R&D program.
-As the work on detector design advances, some of these values, such as the combination of B-field strength and relative sensor orientation with respect to the B-field direction, or the expected radiation levels, become more precise.
+The objective of the R&D effort presented here is to mitigate technical, cost, and schedule risk related to readout sensors of EIC Cherenkov detectors and calorimeters.
+The call for this proposal requests that this R&D effort comes to a clear and well-informed decision for a baseline sensor solution for each of these detectors.
+The proposed R&D effort in FY23 (following the one submitted and funded in FY22) continues to be necessary to be able to form a decision that capitalizes on all state-of-theart technologies to mitigate all of the risks specified above.
+This report also contains information on the results achieved during FY22 by the consortium.
+The decision about a low-risk photosensor baseline solution will be based on the assessment whether each sensor under consideration (1) satisfies the technical requirements of each detector, (2) has an acceptable cost, and (3) can be delivered by the manufacturer in the required quantities within the timelines of the project, and with consistent performance quality across the sensor units.
+Table 2 in Sec.
+A contains key characteristics of the candidate sensors, and their risk analysis.
+One of the main objectives of the consortium continues to be, in collaboration with the detector consortia, the establishment of precise limits on the performance requirements for the readout sensor of each specific detector.
+As the work on detector design advances, some of these values, such as the combination of B-field strength and relative sensor orientation with respect to the B-field direction, or the expected radiation levels, will become more precise.
 The proposed R&D activities related to Incom LAPPD/HRPPDs involve primarily characterization campaigns to address (1) and some aspects of (3).
-The effort on SiPMs will additionally involve development, in collaboration with the manufacturers, to optimize the sustainability of the proper temperature treatment.
+Given the characteristics of these sensors, the proposed studies support also the potential Time-of-Flight application of LAPPD/HRPPD in the EIC ePIC detector electron-going endcap.
+The effort on SiPMs, besides the three points above, will additionally involve, in collaboration with the manufacturers, the selection of best radiation tolerant sensors and optimization of the proper temperature treatment.